| The Great Glen Way | |

 A lot more of Fort William |

-At some point Bod announced, apropos of nothing, that he believed his tummy trouble was under control, which was music to our ears considering the amount of personal space we would all be sharing.
-Every long distant walk we had taken together had started with Bod suffering from some malady or injury.
-A sore ankle, athlete’s foot, a chest infection – he never arrived in perfect nick so it was absolutely no surprise that his first words to us when we picked him up from Chorley services earlier that morning had been “I’ve got the squits.”
+This was welcome news.
+Every long walk we had taken together had commenced with Bod arriving in possession of some ailment — a sore ankle, athlete's foot, a chest infection — so it was entirely consistent with established pattern that his opening words when we had collected him from Chorley services that morning had been: *"I've got the squits."*

 Next